jslay88/qbt_migrate/README.md

 ## Python Module
-This project has also been built to be module and used as a Python Module.
+This project has also been built to be modular and used as a Python Module.
 If you feel like utilizing this project within your own, please feel free to do so, and let me know!

 Use Cases: